 (3) have served active duty 24 months service in a branch of the United States Military.
 Active Reserve or National Guard service will also be considered.
 If an applicant was discharged, the discharge must be under Honorable conditions.

-Basic Academy Enrollment Standards: TCOLE minimum enrollment standards require that applicants have a GED or 24 months active duty in the military.
+Basic Academy Enrollment Standards: TCOLE minimum enrollment standards require that applicants have a GED or high school diploma.

 The Beaumont Police Department is a progressive agency